Dr. Jay L. Grosfeld

 APSAF is a source of essential funds to promote biomedical research in pediatric surgery.
 It has served as a gateway for young scientific investigators to become competitive for major external grants.
 Many previous APSAF scholars have successfully used their seed grants to acquire NIH funding and clearly provide justification of the tremendous return on investment experienced by the Foundation.

-In 2013 we were able to fund three research support grants; the recipients were Dr. Ankush Gosain, Dr. David Gourlay and Dr. Shawn Larson.
+In 2014 we were able to fund two research support grants; the recipients were Dr. Hannah Piper and and Dr. David Stitelman.
 APSAF also partnered with APSA to initiate a Travel Fellowship, an annual award for young surgeons from a resource-poor area outside the United States and Canada to attend and experience the educational and networking opportunities of the APSA Annual Meeting.
-The 2013 recipient was Dr. Omolara Williams of Lagos, Nigeria.
-The 2014 recipients are Dr. John Nyagetuba of Nairobi, Kenya, and Dr. Tran Quynh of Hanoi, Vietnam.
+The 2014 recipients were Dr. John Nyagetuba of Nairobi, Kenya, and Dr. Tran Quynh of Hanoi, Vietnam.
+The 2015 recipients are Dr. Opeuluwa Adesanya of Abeokuta, Nigeria and Dr. Tiyamike Chilunjika of Blantyre, Malawi.

 The APSA Foundation is recognized as a tax exempt 501(c)(3) charitable organization.
 All gifts to the Foundation are tax deductible to the extent provided by law.
 In addition to a tax deductible cash gift, there are other innovative ways to support APSAF.
 These include providing a gift of stock from your investment portfolio.
 Charitable contributions from publicly traded stocks provide an attractive option for tax savings.
 The donor receives a charitable deduction for the fair market price of the stock while avoiding capital gains tax on any profit.